Web-Affan-Farooq/student-management-system/README.md

 - save credentials like email and password in a .env file of this application and on the form , verify them.
 - if login sucessfull, redirects the admin to admin's dashboard .

- ### Login Page For Both Teacher And Students:
+ ### Login Page Design For Teacher : (completed)
- Create a design of login page of teacher and students.
+ Create a design of login page of teacher .
 Both have similar fields as follows:
- - user name
+ - Teacher id:
  - email
  - password

  After logging in , the user have to be redirected to its corresponding dashboard

+ ### Login Page Design For Students : (completed)
+ Create a design of login page of teacher .
+Both have similar fields as follows:
+ - Roll number
+ - email
+ - password

+ After logging in , the user have to be redirected to its corresponding dashboard

- ### Signup Page For Teachers :
+ ### Signup Page Design For Teachers : (completed)
  Create a design for signup page that contains :
  name:
- email:
+ email: (only gmail)
  password:
  phonenumber:
  subject :
  batch :
 Once the signup completed successfully, the teacher is redirected to it's corresponding dashboard

- ### Signup Page For Student :
+ ### Signup Page Design For Student : (completed)
   Create a design for signup page that contains follownig fields:
   name:
-  email
+ email: (only gmail)
   password
   courses
   batch